 Overview of AR and VR:

-The biggest technology craze around the world with no signs of plummeting, Augmented Reality (AR) have been roaring in the gaming world for some time now.
+The most significant technology craze around the world with no signs of plummeting, Augmented Reality (AR) have been roaring in the gaming world for some time now.

 AR permits us to see the real-life environment in front of our eyes live.
 AR enables us to view trees undulating in the park, dog chasing a stick or children playing soccer all with digitized augmentation laminating the reality.